jsambrook/common-sense/_posts/2024-10-15-marcos-experiment.md

 Marco and Sam meet at their usual breakfast place and continue the discussion they had in Sam's garage last week.
-As they discuss things, Marco comes up with a neat idea for an experiment he wants to run.
-How does Sam receive Marco's suggestion?
+As they discuss things, Marco begins to if what they discussed might relate to the dynamics of the software team he manages at MedTech.
+He decides to run a small experiment.

+How does Sam receive Maro's suggestion, and is Marco on to something important?

 Links to additional resources are at the end of this article.

+Please note that all people and companies mentioned in this article are fictional.

  ***

-<center>Marco's Experiment</center>
+Software Team Dynamics: Marco's Experiment

 Sam pushed open the heavy door of George's restaurant, briefly musing on how the weight seemed to symbolize the gradual loss of strength